shitah/alx-pre_course/0x01-git/README.md

-My first readm is up todate now
+My first readme is up to date now